plausible/docs/docs/integration-guides.md

 title: Integration guides
 ---

-Learn how to get Plausible Analytics up and running on your site.

-Installing Plausible Analytics on a site can be a slightly different process depending on what tools you're using.
+Installing Plausible on a site can be a slightly different process depending on what tools you're using.
 We've put together several guides that cover popular website builders and content management systems (CMS).
 These can help you set up and start counting your site visitors in no time.

-## Paste the script into the header section

-Alternatively, you can [integrate Plausible into your site manually](plausible-script.md) by pasting the Plausible Analytics tracking script code into the Header (`<head>`) section of your site.
+Thanks to the members of our community, there are also integrations and plugins for various frameworks.
+Let us know about any other integrations that you've built and we will feature them.
+Thanks for your support!

+Here's how to get Plausible Analytics up and running on your site.

 ## WordPress